robynrox/evse-controller/README.md

 * ChargeFull.py: Set the wallbox to charge at maximum rate.
 * flux.py: Control the wallbox in a way that works well with Octopus Flux.
 (I use this one!
 It was at one time called Scheduler2.py.)
+* cosy.py: Control the wallbox in a way that works well with Octopus Cosy.
+* octgo.py: Control the wallbox in a way that works well with Octopus Go.
+* app.py: At the time of writing, this runs the controller along with a web interface that allows the same basic controls that you can type on the command line.
+You can access that web interface on port 5000.
+For example, on the host system, point your web browser to http://127.0.0.1:5000/.
+On another system on your local network, it might be accessed by using the name of the server, e.g. http://evserver:5000/, or alternatively I believe it tells you at the time of startup what IP address you can use.

 To get this running after setting up the configuration file, you would run commands such as:

-* `python3 flux.py` or `python flux.py` (whichever works for you but you must use python 3)
+* `python3 app.py` or `python app.py` (whichever works for you but you must use python 3)
-* `python flux.py -?` will show a brief help page
+* `python app.py -?` will show a brief help page
-* `python flux.py -p` will put the Wallbox into dormant mode (i.e. pause charging and discharging) for ten minutes before anything else is done which is useful for disconnecting your vehicle before going on a journey.
+* `python app.py -p` will put the Wallbox into dormant mode (i.e. pause charging and discharging) for ten minutes before anything else is done which is useful for disconnecting your vehicle before going on a journey.

 ## Roadmap